c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Mr Sadiq Khan**: That's a very fair summarily.

-**Counsel Inquiry**: So you in fact asked them about face coverings, having seen what SAGE had said.
+**Counsel Inquiry**: So you in fact asked them about :outline:`face coverings`. having seen what SAGE had said.
 And they agreed, we can see here, they provided a briefing note suggesting that the disadvantages would outweigh the benefits?

 **Mr Sadiq Khan**: That's fair.